Deadline has passed and this call is closed.

 "We will continue to support and strengthen multicultural programming and activities that enhance the learning experiences of all students, and encourage honest and open campus wide dialogue about the complexities of human differences, ideological thought, and unique learning abilities.
 These activities enrich and sustain our collective mission of valuing and respecting diverse people and cultures as we work to make our campus more equitable, diverse, and inclusive.
 We will also put educational provisions and governing practices in place that allow us to vigorously uphold our principles of an academic community with a zero tolerance for bigotry, harassment, and hatred, empowered to challenge issues of social injustice and inequities in a spirit of unity, support, and respect." – Inclusive Excellence Plan

-Grants will support worthy projects in the following areas:
+Grants supported worthy projects in the following areas:

 Public Scholarship/Community Engagement.
 Scholarly based projects that involve students partnering with organizations beyond the walls of the University on goals and issues that impact UD's campus climate for diversity.